Daniil-Ru/fon4food/docs/index.md

 * Set up the Docker images and containers:

-      docker-compose down --rmi all  # to remove already existing docker images
+      docker-compose down --rmi all  # to remove existing docker images

-      docker-compose up -d
+      docker-compose up -d database

       # wait until the following command finds "ready for connections" TWICE in the db logs:
       docker-compose logs database | grep "ready for connections"

+      docker-compose up -d mail

       # wait until the following command finds "ready for work" in the mail logs:
       docker-compose logs mail | grep "ready for work"

+      # start webmailer at port 8082
+      docker-compose up -d webmail

-You can now either...
+* You can now either...

-* ...develop the application with only the database running in Docker:
+  * ...develop the application, i.e. backend and frontend:

         docker-compose start database
         # develop and run both backend and frontend in your IDE
+        # the frontend (ng serve) will be at http://localhost:4200 and the backend at http://localhost:8080/api
         docker-compose stop database

-* ...integration test the build products by running all three containers:
+  * ...test the whole stack:

         docker-compose start
-      # go to http://localhost:8080 and manually test the application
+        # the frontend will be at http://localhost:8080 and the backend at http://localhost:8080/api
         docker-compose stop

+* The following test accounts are available (Password: pass) in backend and mail server:
+  * lisa@mail.fon4food (supplier)
+  * anton@mail.fon4food (vendor)

+* The following test accounts are available (Password: pass) only in mail server so you can test signing up new users:
+  * user1@mail.fon4food
+  * user2@mail.fon4food
+  * user3@mail.fon4food

 ## Deployment